jpbow/docs/docs/tutorials/angular.md

 ```bash
 npm install bit-bin -g
 ```
-(If you would like to use other installation methods, please visit: [Install Bit](/docs/installing-bit.html) ) If you have already installed Bit, please verify the installation by running the following command:
+(If you would like to use other installation methods, please visit: [Install Bit](/docs/installing-bit.html)) If you have already installed Bit, please verify the installation by running the following command:
 ```bash
 $ bit --version
 ```

-### Login into Bit Account
+### Login into your Bit Account
-Now you will need to log into your bit account. run from the command line
+Now you need to log into your bit account, from the command line run
 ```bash
 bit login
 ```
 This will open your browser and will login into your account.
-You are now ready to start using bit.
+You are now ready to start using Bit.
 As part of the login process, Bit will setup your local configuration.
 You can see your configuration by typing:
 ```bash
 bit config
 ```
-In addition, bit will add the npm registry used by bit to your npmrc configuration (by default located in `~/.npmrc`).
+In addition, Bit will add the npm registry used by Bit to your npmrc configuration (by default located in `~/.npmrc`).

 ### Initialize Bit Workspace
 Now go into the angular store project you cloned before and switch to the repository.